 Leadership also comes from education and training but the “cherry on the ice cream” that, for instance, JFK had can not be learnt.
 Another word for it is star quality, but you are either born with that kind of energy or you are not.
 And without it leadership is much more difficult.

 A good example is the difference between Nelson Mandela and his successor Thabo Mbeki.
 The latter is one of the most intelligent people I have ever met, if not the most intelligent.
 But Nelson Mandela, like, for instance, Bill Clinton and JFK, filled up the room.
 Mbeki does not and hence failed to make the amazing connection with the South African people, and people around the world for that matter, that Mandela has.

 Leaders make others feel good about themselves

-Like all effective leaders, Mandela makes others feel good about themselves as well as the work they are doing.
-He has a vision of what he wants to achieve and can communicate it to others in ways that makes them want to be part of it.
+Like all effective leaders, Mandela made others feel good about themselves as well as the work they were doing.
+He had a vision of what he wanted to achieve and could communicate it to others in ways that made them want to be part of it.

 Passion is crucial to leadership

 Back in school we all had teachers that were natural leaders and passionate about what they were doing.
 Even without being told what to do, we loved what we were doing, learnt a lot from them and got high grades.
 Don’t need to mention all the terrible teachers we had that made us fall asleep and loose interest in the subject.
 And they were all educated and trained to teach.

 In many companies today people who are not born leaders are in charge and it is definitely having a negative impact on their results.
 Managers who are also leaders use their influence to coach and mentor others to make the most of their potential.
 They are more likely to be strategic and integrated planners, thus spending less time putting out fires and more time streamlining and planning ahead.
 In general, employees are more attracted to managers with excellent leadership skills as they are more emotionally intelligent.